ribasushi/spade/README.md

 ==================

 This repository contains the software powering the EverGreen Dealer (EGD):
-A Filecoin Storage-Proposal Management Service.
+A Fil-Network Storage-Proposal Management Service.

 EGD provides a low-friction environment for Storage Providers (SP) to receive a virtually unlimited volume of FilecoinPlus (Fil+) denominated storage deals.